capnproto/capnproto/doc/roadmap.md

   to each struct type.
 The POCS type would use traditional memory allocation, thus would not support zero-copy, but would support a more traditional and easy-to-use C++ API, including the ability to mutate the object over time without convoluted memory management.
-POCS types could be extracted from an inserted into messages with a single copy, allowing them to be used easily in non-performance-critical code.
+POCS types could be extracted from and inserted into messages with a single copy, allowing them to be used easily in non-performance-critical code.
 * **Multi-threading:**  It should be made easy to assign different Cap'n Proto RPC objects to different threads and have them be able to safely call each other.
 Each thread would still